-Kawasan Falls Bohol is still yet to make a name for itself as one of the most beautiful places in Bohol.
-I stumbled across Kawasan Falls as I was heading from Camugao Falls to Mag Aso Falls as they are all relatively in the same area.
+Kawasan Falls is still yet to make a name for itself as one of the most beautiful places in Bohol.

-Kawasan Falls is not an outrageous waterfall with a heavy flow of water but it is the jungle surrounds and the nearby Abatan River that makes this place so tranquil.
+Kawasan Falls is not an outrageous waterfall with a heavy flow of water but it’s the jungle surrounds and the nearby Abatan River that makes this place so tranquil.

 INAMBACAN CAVE & SPRING

 Yet another off-the-beaten-path location is the Inambacan Cave and Spring.
-Although it’s not yet on the radar for most tourists, it’ definitely worth visiting during your Bohol trip!
+Although it’s not yet on the radar for most tourists, it’s definitely worth visiting.

 Inambacn Cave and Spring is located in Maribojoc on Bohol.
 From Panglao, it is a 40km drive that takes around 1 hour to reach Inamabacan Cave.

-There is a small ticket office at the entrance to Inambacan Cave and Spring Bohol and the entrance fee is 20 pesos.
-The Filipino lady who owns the land was very friendly and welcoming when we arrived and she showed us the way down the path to the cold springs.
+There is a small ticket office at the entrance to Inambacan Cave and Spring and the entrance fee is 20 pesos.

 THINGS TO DO IN BOHOL – FROM ANDA